-The Long Term Evolution of UMTS is just one of the latest steps in an advancing series of mobile telecommunications systems.

-Arguably, at least for land-based systems, the series began in 1947 with the development of the concept of cells by the famous Bell Labs of the USA.
+The Long Term Evolution of UMTS is one of the latest steps in an advancing series of mobile telecommunications systems.
+Arguably, at least for land-based systems, the series began in 1947 with the development of the concept of cells by Bell Labs, USA.
 The use of cells enabled the capacity of a mobile communications network to be increased substantially, by dividing the coverage area up into small cells each with its own base station operating on a different frequency.